lstuartfry/prompt-engineering-exercise/README.md

 In order to easily track and compare the outputs of the prompts, I've created branches associated with each prompt.
 The `main` branch contains commits associated with each prompt.

+**NOTE** - unless otherwise noted, I'm using Cursor's "Auto" mode on a personal Pro plan.

 ## Screenshots with associated prompts

 ### "Standard" Prompt